-Another worker described how hatters hid the Danbury shakes:
+Another worker said hatters hid the Danbury shakes:

-The first clinical description of the problem was published in 1860, but the U.S. Public Health Service didn’t study it until 1937 after prodding by the hatters’ union.
+The first clinical description of the problem was published in 1860.
+However, the U.S. Public Health Service didn’t study it until 1937 after prodding by the hatters’ union.

 A British Journal of Industrial Medicine article described the mad hatters’ symptoms in 1946:

 The man affected is easily upset and embarrassed, loses all joy in life and lives in constant fear of being dismissed from his job.
 He has a sense of timidity and may lose self control before visitors.
 Thus, if one stops to watch such a man in a factory, he will sometimes throw down his tools and turn in anger on the intruder, saying he cannot work if watched.
 Occasionally a man is obliged to give up work because he can no longer take orders without losing his temper or, if he is a foreman, because he has no patience with men under him.
 Drowsiness, depression, loss of memory and insomnia may occur, but hallucinations, delusions and mania are rare.